 Turkey is a nation I have always been fascinated about because of its rich history, power, and influence across Europe, especially through architecture.
-The best family holidays, Turkey come in different threads and fibres according to your budget, the city you wish to visit, the attractions either educational or cultural, the activities either adventurous or relaxing.
+The best family holidays Turkey come in different threads and fibres according to your budget, the city you wish to visit, the attractions either educational or cultural, the activities either adventurous or relaxing.
 Turkey has something for everyone.
-Although Turkey is big and several cities in Turkey can provide a memorable family holiday experience, this post focuses on Antalya, Turkey.
+Although Turkey is big and there are several destinations in Turkey that can provide a memorable family holiday experience, this post focuses on Antalya, Turkey.

 Antalya is a city in Turkey located in the southern Mediterranean region.
-It is full of gorgeous beaches in its turquoise coastline, with a huge selection of architectural designed luxurious beach hotels and ancient ruins of the Roman era.
-I believe the best family holiday to Turkey is Antalya because it is budget-friendly, beautiful, historical and it needs more amplification and attention.
+It is full of gorgeous beaches in its turquoise coastline, with a huge selection of architectural designed luxurious beach hotels and ancient ruins from the Roman era.
+I believe the best family holidays Turkey can start in Antalya because it is an affordable luxury travel destination, beautiful, historical and it needs more amplification and attention.

-To book your family holiday to Antalya, I will recommend booking through a travel agent because you want a professional who is trained to cross the t’s and dot the i’s for you.
+To book your best family holidays to Antalya, I will recommend booking through Jet2 Holidays or a travel agent because you want a professional who is trained to cross the t’s and dot the I’s for you.
 Once you see the value a travel agent has to offer, you will never book a family holiday without an agent again.

 What value can an agent offer?